dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 2. It is a VERY SERIOUS fault if a bloom:

-(d) has limp drooping florets
+d.
+Has limp drooping florets

-(e) has had an excessive number of florets removed
+e.
+Has had an excessive number of florets removed

-(f) has an open (daisy-eyed) centre (double-flowered cultivars only)
+f.
+Has an open (daisy-eyed) centre (double-flowered cultivars only)

 3. Faults of a LESSER DEGREE, in accordance with the amount by which the fault detracts from the perfection of a bloom, are as follows:

-(b) irregular or oval outline of bloom
+a.
+Irregular or oval outline of bloom.

-(c) uneven, irregular, or unbalanced formation
+c.
+Uneven, irregular, or unbalanced formation.

-(f) stems which are bent, weak, short jointed, thick and out of proportion
+f.
+Stems which are bent, weak, short jointed, thick and out of proportion.

-(i) blooms which are either immature or past their best
+i.
+Blooms which are either immature or past their best.

-(j) presence of pests.
+k.
+Presence of pests.

-4. Angle of Blooms
+Angle of Blooms

-(a) Blooms of pompon dahlias should face upwards on a straight firm stem and any variation of this must be regarded as a fault.
+a.
+Blooms of pompon dahlias should face upwards on a straight firm stem and any variation of this must be regarded as a fault.

-CLASSES FOR NEW SEEDLING
+CLASSES FOR NEW SEEDLINGS AND SPORTS

 Seedlings with new, pleasing formations, colour or colours; considered to be an improvement on established cultivars of similar formation shall be considered meritorious.
 Exhibits may be judged for exhibition or garden merit, and although these classes need not necessarily be judged to exhibition standards the basic ideals and faults, as detailed in Ideals and Faults, must be observed.
 The quality of blooms, as defined in the General Introduction, remains the chief consideration.
-A seedling Should conform with the formation and size relative to the class in which it is exhibited and shall be judged for potential.
-EXHIBITS MUST NOT BE NAMED UNTIL JUDGING HAS TAKEN PLACE.
+A seedling should conform with the formation and size relative to the class in which it is exhibited and shall be judged for POTENTIAL.
+As it is being judged for potential, the oversize rule does not apply to Seedling and Sport classes.

 EVALUATION OF MULTI-VASE EXHIBITS